-The If I were Jack educational resource is being developed by a research team led by Dr Maria Lohan at the School of Nursing and Midwifery, Queen’s University Belfast (QUB).
+The If I were Jack educational resource has been developed by a research team led by Dr Maria Lohan at the School of Nursing and Midwifery, Queen’s University Belfast (QUB).
 The resource is designed to increase young people's intention to avoid an unintended pregnancy.
-The current phase of the project will run for 12 months, beginning in April 2012 and is funded by the UK Economic and Social Research Council, the Irish Health Service Executive’s Crisis Pregnancy Programme and the Health and Social Care Public Health Agency, Northern Ireland.
+The development of the resource was funded by the UK Economic and Social Research Council, the Irish Health Service Executive’s Crisis Pregnancy Programme and the Health and Social Care Public Health Agency, Northern Ireland.

 Please visit the If I were Jack Website at www.qub.ac.uk/IfIWereJack for more information.

 If I were Jack is a good example of the type of impact that research undertaken at the School of Nursing and Midwifery can have on the community because it engages with the needs of both policy makers and end users.